4lex-cooper/LinEQMathGame/README.md

 - tkk: Used to create styled widgets within the GUI.

+### Python Version

+Python version 3.12.7 was used to develop this application.

 ### Coding standards

 All code follows the PEP8 style guide.